 [You] have helped us literally survive.

-tailoring the type of assistance to the individual situation.
+type of assistance to the individual situation.
 If you or someone you know needs

 Our mission is to provide short-term assistance to local Jews in need.